houpjs/houp/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/houpjs/houp/blob/master/LICENSE)
 ![node](https://img.shields.io/node/v/houp)

 Houp(hook up) is a simple, fast, and reliable solution for sharing state across multiple components.
 Whether you're working on a new project or an existing one, integrating Houp is straightforward.
 It doesn't matter how the state is created or managed — Houp focuses solely on sharing it.
+[Read the Docs to Learn More](https://houp.js.org).

 ```
 npm install houp